0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 (f_{bp} + f_{mp} + f_{mv}) \cdot (1 - p_1) = 0 \text{ | degree } = 5
 $$

 The above means that whenever we start a new computation which is not the computation of the new Merkle root, the sibling table must be empty.
-Thus, after the hash processor computes the old Merkle root, the only way to clear the table is to compute the new Merkle root.
+Thus, after the hash chiplet computes the old Merkle root, the only way to clear the table is to compute the new Merkle root.

 Together with boundary constraints enforcing that $p_1=1$ at the first and last rows, the above constraints ensure that if a node was included into $p_1$ as a part of computing the old Merkle root, the same node must be removed from $p_1$ as a part of computing the new Merkle root.